AsareelDadiouari/Lets-go-biking/readme.txt

-For linux users only, run the LinuxRun.sh script
-The light client is hosted on http://localhost:3000/
+For Windows users only, run the WindonwsRun.cmd script The light client is hosted on http://localhost:3000/

 If you encounter errors when starting programs